Cristhan11/Parental_Wifi/docs/DOMAIN_BLOCKING_TESTING_GUIDE.md

 - `address=/www.facebook.com/127.0.0.1`
 - `address=/static.xx.fbcdn.net/127.0.0.1`
 - `address=/fbcdn.net/127.0.0.1`
+- `address=/fbpigeon.com/127.0.0.1` (fallback domain)
+- `address=/lookaside.facebook.com/127.0.0.1` (CDN domain)
+- `address=/mobile.facebook.com/127.0.0.1` (mobile domain)
+- `address=/gateway.facebook.com/127.0.0.1` (API gateway)
-- And all other related domains from the app mapping
+- And all other related domains from the app mapping (30+ domains total)

 **Note:**
 - If "Block Subdomains" is enabled, the main domain will have a leading dot: `address=/.facebook.com/127.0.0.1`
 - This blocks all subdomains of facebook.com in addition to the related domains
-- All 13+ related domains should appear in the config file
+- All 30+ related domains should appear in the config file (includes fallback domains, CDN domains, mobile domains, chat domains, etc.)

 ### Step 4: Test from Device